Amaravathi (1993 film): Production

-After the success of Thalaivasal, Selva began a love story featuring newcomers.
-The producers were unhappy with the work of the newcomers and they soon approached Ajith Kumar to play the lead role.
-The original lead actor was later demoted to play Ajith Kumar's friend in the film.
+After the success of Thalaivaasal, Selva began a love story featuring newcomers.
+The producers were unhappy with the work of the newcomers and they soon approached Ajith Kumar to play the lead role after S. P. Balasubrahmanyam had recommended him, after seeing parts of Prema Pusthakam.
 Ajith signed the film on 3 August 1992, making his debut in Tamil as a lead actor.
-Similarly, the lead actress Sanghavi was just 16 when the film started production.
+Similarly, the lead actress Sanghavi was 16 years old when the film started production.
 As the film went into post production, Ajith was bed-ridden due to a racing injury and remained in treatment for twenty months.
 Subsequently, another actor Vikram had to dub scenes for Ajith.

 Music

-The music is composed by Bala Bharathi and the lyrics written by Vairamuthu.
+The music is composed by Bala Bharathi.

 Release and reception

 Amaravathi was released on 4 June 1993.
 Malini Mannath wrote for The Indian Express, "Producer Chozha Ponnurangan and writer-director Chelvaa [...] come together again in [Amaravathi], which despite its flaws, is a fairly engaging entertainer that has romance, suspense and sentiments in the proper proportions."

 The film was profitable and the success was partly credited to the chart-topping soundtracks composed by Bala Bharathi.
 The film also gained media attention for its lead actor, Ajith, who was approached with several modelling assignments.